mcjazzyfunky/archived-php-prelude/README.md

 FIle operation without the need to handle file pointers aka. stream explicitly:
 No need to open or close resources.
+Each IO operation will throw an IOException on error, that means that it is not necessary to check the result of each IO operation for being false, like in the underlying original PHP API.

 Reading a file line by line (lazily)
 ```php